Mimeos and Working Papers

 Compensating for Academic Loss: Online Learning and Student Performance during the COVID-19 Pandemic

-The COVID-19 pandemic has led to widespread school shutdowns, with many continuing education via online-learning platforms.
-We here use administrative data from three Chinese Middle Schools to estimate the causal effects of online learning on student exam performance.
-Online education, as opposed to no learning support, improved exam scores by 0.22 of a standard deviation.
-Not all online education was equal: students who listened to recorded online lessons from external higher-quality teachers performed better than those whose lessons were from their own school teachers.
-All except the very-best students benefited from online learning, but low-achievers benefited more from teacher quality.
+The outbreak of the COVID-19 pandemic has led to widespread school shutdowns, with many continuing education via online-learning platforms.
+We here estimate the causal effects of online learning on student exam performance using administrative data from Chinese Middle Schools.
+Using the difference-in-differences approach, we find that receiving online education during the COVID-19 lockdown improved student academic results by 0.22 of a standard deviation, relative to pupils without learning support from their school.
+Not all online education was equal: students who were given recorded online lessons from external higher-quality teachers had higher exam scores than those whose lessons were recorded by teachers from their own school.
+The educational benefits of distance learning were the same for rural and urban students, but the exam performance of students who used a computer for online education was better than those who used a smartphone.
+Last, while except the very-best students benefited the most from online learning, it was low achievers who benefited from teacher quality.

 - Authors : Andrew Clark (PSE, CNRS), Huifu Nong (Sun Yat-sen University), Hongjia Zhu (Jinan University) and Rong Zhu (Flinders University)